Hermann-Bernhard Ramcke: Mediterranean

+Brittany

 Ramcke returned to service in mid-February 1944.
 At this time the 2nd Parachute Division was deployed to the Eastern Front where it was retreating.
 Ramcke soon fell ill, and returned to Germany on 17 March.
 He rejoined the division, which was now stationed near Cologne, on 5 or 6 May.

 Following the Allied D-Day landings on 6 June, 2nd Parachute Division was sent to the Brittany region of France, and took up defensive positions at Brest.
 Following Operation Cobra, the allied breakout from Normandy, Major-General Troy H. Middleton's U.S. VIII Corps hooked right from Normandy and attacked the Brittany region.
 The German forces in the region fell back on Brest, and Ramcke assumed command of the garrison, now known as Festung Brest.
 Commanding about 30,000 German troops during the Battle for Brest, Ramcke was ordered by Hitler to fight to the last man.
 He was determined to carry out this order, and justified doing so on the grounds that continuing the resistance at Brest would divert Allied forces away from Germany.
 Prior to the start of the battle Ramcke evacuated large numbers of French civilians from Brest.
 Ramcke deployed the paratroopers to strengthen positions held by poorly trained and equipped units, including the 343rd Infantry Division, who made up most of the garrison.
 He also ordered the destruction of all facilities in Brest which could be used by the Allied forces for any purpose.
 The Battle for Brest began on 21 August.
 After heavy fighting, US Army forces pierced Brest's defences by 13 September.
 On that day Middleton sent Ramcke a letter proposing that he surrender the garrison "with honour", but he rejected the overture.
 After learning of Ramcke's decision, Middleton instructed his men to "take the Germans apart".
 Historian Derek R. Mallett has called Ramcke's actions during the Battle of Brest "fanatical".